Let me ask you this:

 Zoyo yogurt’s website‘s footer area is another one that I liked the look of.
 Their footer design contains contact information, navigational links, and a clean and attractive email form.

-BlogVault’s website footer displays a sub-footer section with a conversion goal (getting people to signup for a service trial), followed by the main footer area with a list of recently published blog articles, navigational links, conversion links and links to help and support pages, privacy and policy pages.
+BlogVault’s website footer displays a sub-footer section with a conversion goal (getting people to signup for a service trial), followed by the main footer area with a list of recently published blog articles, navigational links, conversion links, and links to help and support pages, privacy and policy pages.

 So – Are you feeling inspired to start revamping your website footer?
 Hopefully, you are by now, but here are a few more examples to make sure you are inspired

-GiftRocket’s beautiful footer area is made up of a sub-footer section for showing off their testimonials from reputable brands, and a main footer area that consists all of the important navigational links to other pages on their site.
+GiftRocket’s beautiful footer area is made up of a sub-footer section for showing off their testimonials from reputable brands, and a main footer area that consists of all of the important navigational links to other pages on their site.

 OK, I think that’s enough inspiration for you.
 Now, let’s look at 16 things to consider including in your footer design –